Gandava: History

+Bheel was one of the very oldest tribe In Pakistan, Sindh and Gandawa (in Balochistan) was one of the provincial headquarters of the Bhil dynasty.

-According to legend, Qandabil was founded by Bahman Ardashir to mark the boundary between the Indians and the Turks.
+According to legend, pre-Islamic Qandabil was founded by Bahman Ardashir to mark the boundary between the Indians and the Turks.
 Muslim armies first reached Qandabil in 644, but soon withdrew after hearing of the caliph Umar's death that same year.
 Qandabil was then controlled by the Brahmin dynasty of Sindh and became a refuge for Arabs fleeing from the Umayyad government.
 In 688, the Kharijite rebel Atiyya ibn al-Aswad al-Hanafi fled to Qandabil pursued by a section of al-Muhallab ibn Abi Sufra's army and they killed him here.
 Six years later, members of the 'Ilafi tribe killed Sa'id ibn Aslam, the Muslim commander of Makran, at Qandabil.
 Al-Hajjaj ibn Yusuf sent Mujja'a ibn Si'r to punish the 'Ilafis in 904; they fled before he could reach them but he was able to subjugate "the tribes of Qandabil" who had probably been aligned with the 'Ilafis.
 From 704 to 711, Qandabil was held by Raja Dahir, who appointed his nephew Dhol as governor of Budhiya.

 In 711, the Muslims under Muhammad ibn al-Qasim decisively gained control of Qandabil, which became part of Muslim-ruled Sindh.
 In 720, al-Muhallab's rebelling sons fled to Qandabil, expecting to be given refuge, but their ally Wada' shut the gates and refused them entry and they were killed fighting against their pursuer Hilal ibn Ahwaz al-Tamimi.
 In 754 Arab tribes occupied Qandabil but they were driven out by the governor of Sindh, Hisham ibn 'Amr.
 Later, in 837, Qandabil was taken by Muhammad ibn Khalil, but 'Imran, governor of Sindh, recaptured the city and restored order.